 The Fund invests in a diversified portfolio of long and short stocks comprising equities that are listed on the Australian Securities Exchange ('ASX').
 The Fund may use exchange traded derivatives to gain exposure to the underlying physical investments and for hedging purposes.
 Derivatives are not used speculatively.
-The Fund may also invest a small portion of the Fund's assets in equities of unlisted Australian companies expected to list in 12 months.
+The Fund may also invest a portion of the Fund's assets in foreign equities listed overseas as well as equities of unlisted Australian and foreign companies, to limits as prescribed in the PDS.

-The investment objective of the Fund is to produce absolute returns and capital growth for unitholders over a 3-5 year investment horizon before taking into account Fund fees and expenses.
+The investment objective of the Fund is to produce absolute returns and capital growth for unitholders over a 5 year investment horizon before taking into account Fund fees and expenses.